-Trichomonas vaginalis commonly causes a sexually transmitted disease (STD) of the vagina in women and an STD of the urinary tract in men and women.
+Trichomonas vaginalis commonly causes a sexually transmitted infection (STI) of the vagina in women and an STI of the urinary tract in men and women.
 Women are much more likely to develop symptoms.
-About 20% of women develop trichomoniasis of the vagina (trichomonas vaginitis Trichomonas Vaginitis Trichomonas vaginitis is a vaginal infection due to the protozoa Trichomonas vaginalis.
+About 20% of women develop trichomoniasis of the vagina ( trichomonas vaginitis Trichomonas Vaginitis Trichomonas vaginitis is a vaginal infection due to the protozoa Trichomonas vaginalis.
 Trichomonas vaginitis is usually sexually transmitted.
-It can cause a green or yellow discharge, which... read more ) during their reproductive years.
+It can cause a green or yellow... read more ) during their reproductive years.

-Many people with trichomoniasis also have gonorrhea Gonorrhea Gonorrhea is a sexually transmitted disease caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover the front... read more or other STDs.
+Many people with trichomoniasis also have gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more or other STIs.

 Symptoms of Trichomoniasis

 In women, the infection usually starts with a greenish yellow, frothy, fishy-smelling discharge from the vagina.
 In some women, the discharge is slight.
 The genital area may be irritated and sore, and sexual intercourse may be painful.
 In severe cases, the genital area and surrounding skin may be inflamed, and the tissues around the vagina's opening (labia) may be swollen.
 Urination may be painful or frequent, as occurs in a bladder infection.
 Urinary and vaginal symptoms may occur alone or together.